 How are patent rights acquired?

-In the US both attorneys and nonattorneys that meet the educational requirements may take the examination to become certified patent specialist.
-A nonattorney licensed by the PTO to prepare and prosecute patent applications is a Patent Agent.
-While patent agents can prepare, file, respond to office actions from the PTO, and participate in the amendment of the application, only Patent Attorneys can provide legal advise.
+In the US both attorneys and nonattorneys that meet the educational requirements may take the examination to become licensed patent practitioner.
+A nonattorney licensed to practice in patent cases by the PTO to prepare and prosecute patent applications is a Patent Agent.
+Patent agents can prepare, file, respond to office actions from the PTO, and participate in the amendment of the application.

 After the patent is issued, the inventor acquires exclusionary patent rights for a period.
 Currently, utility patents filed after June 7, 1995 will expire 20 years for the date of filing.